sifaka-ai/sifaka/README.md

 Common issues and solutions:
 1. Import Error: Make sure to import `RuleConfig` and `RulePriority` from `sifaka.rules.base`
-2. Missing name/description: All rules require `name` and `description` parameters
+2. Missing name/description: All components (rules AND critics) require `name` and `description` parameters
 3. API Key: Set your Anthropic API key in the environment variables
 4. Model Configuration: The API key goes in the ModelConfig, not PromptCriticConfig
 5. Dependencies: Install required packages using pip
+6. Error Handling: Always wrap validation calls in try-except blocks to handle potential errors

 ## 🔑 API Keys and Configuration